 Owen Martin (Treasurer)

-Our Annual General Meeting (AGM) will take place via Zoom meeting on:
+Our Annual General Meeting (AGM) took place via Zoom meeting on:

-This year, we will be proposing a special resolution to revert our current constitution (with our own rules) back to adopting the model rules for an incorporated association.
+This year, we proposed a special resolution to revert our current constitution (with our own rules) back to the model rules for an incorporated association.

 Our Committee of Management (CoM) consists of at least six volunteers elected at the Annual General Meeting of RRNH by those members of our Association (House members) who attend the AGM on the day.